EudyContreras/Chronox.NetCore/README.md

 ```c#
 var settings = new ChronoxSettings("English", "Spanish")
 ```
-A `ChronoxSettings` can also be instatiated with a custom collectios of sequences you wish support.
-For more information about sequence codes and additional ways for supporting custom sequences please refer to the #dataSet section and to the sequence library.
+A `ChronoxSettings` can also be instatiated with a custom collectios of sequences that you wish support.
+For more information about sequence codes and additional ways for supporting custom sequences please refer to the [Datasets and Instructions](#datasets-and-instructions) section and to the [Format code cheat sheet](#format-code-cheat-sheet).

 ```c#